alchemistry/fileformat/ai-nanotech-foresight-project.md

 nanotechnology-related data among nanotechnology researchers, machine learning experts and other interested parties.

-The proposal won a prize from the Foresight Institute (as judged by Deepak Srivastava, Bill Goddard, and Ben Goertzel), tookn 2nd place, closely behind the winning team, in the "People's Choice" award.
-It was all relatively informal, but this is suggests some widespread interest in the ideas among practitioners.
+The proposal won a prize from the Foresight Institute (as judged by Deepak Srivastava, Bill Goddard, and Ben Goertzel), and took 2nd place, closely behind the winning team, in the "People's Choice" award.
+It was all relatively informal, but this suggests some widespread interest in the ideas among practitioners.

-Here is the project proposal sumbmission for the record.
+Here is the project proposal submission for the record.

 ##Project name
 ***Data standards for collaborative nano science and AI***